Desert (particle physics): The desert

 The particle desert's negative implication is that experimental physics will simply have nothing more fundamental to discover, over a very long period of time.
 Depending on the rate of the increase in experiment energies, this period might be a hundred years or more.
 Presumably, even if the energy achieved in the LHC, ~ 10^{13} eV, were increased by up to 12 orders of magnitude, this would only result in producing more copious amounts of the particles known today, with no underlying structure being probed.
 The aforementioned timespan might be shortened by observing the GUT scale through a radical development in accelerator physics, or by a non-accelerator observational technology, such as examining tremendously high energy cosmic ray events, or another, yet undeveloped technology.

 Alternatives to the desert exhibit particles and interactions unfolding with every few orders of magnitude increase in the energy scale.

+Theoretical basis and motivation

+The "desert hypothesis" posits no new physics between the electroweak/TeV scale and the grand-unification (GUT) or Planck scales.
+This idea originated in the mid-1970s with Georgi–Glashow's SU(5) GUT: the running of the strong, weak and electromagnetic couplings (asymptotic freedom) suggested they could meet at a very high energy (~10^15–10^16 GeV).
+Remarkably, with just the Standard Model particle content (without supersymmetry), the three gauge couplings nearly converge in the 10^14–10^16 GeV range.
+Adding minimal new fields (as in the MSSM) produces precise unification at ~2×10^16 GeV.
+If no intervening thresholds disturb this running, it implies a "big desert" of no new particles up to that scale.
+Moreover, low-energy data have long been consistent with this scenario: neutrino masses can arise from a dimension-5 operator suppressed by a very large mass (the seesaw), and the measured Higgs mass (125 GeV) lies in the narrow "metastability window" (110–190 GeV) that allows the SM to remain perturbative and (meta)stable up to GUT/Planck scales.
+Thus precision measurements have not forced new physics below the GUT scale – in fact, a too-light (<110 GeV) or too-heavy (>190 GeV) Higgs would have destabilized the vacuum or couplings.

 MSSM desert

 With the Minimal Supersymmetric Standard Model, adjustment of parameters can make the grand unification exact.
 This unification is not unique.

 Such exact gauge unification is a generic feature of supersymmetric models, and remains a major theoretical motivation for developing them.
 Such models automatically introduce new particles ("superpartners") at a new energy scale associated with the breaking of the new symmetry, ruling out the conventional energy desert.
 They can, however, contain an analogous "desert" between the new energy scale and the GUT scale.